Bankruptcy from Poor Spending: Attorneys in Maui

 When filing for Chapter 13, you will see all of your debts combined into a lump sum which you will then be able to pay off in monthly payments.
 Before you can file for this, however, you need to qualify for it.

 To qualify for Chapter 13, a debtor must have Total Debts of less than $2.75M.

-At Blake Goodman, PC, Bankruptcy and Debt Settlement Attorneys, we will be able to look at your financial situation and help you decide if you qualify for Chapter 13 bankruptcy, Chapter 7, or if you need bankruptcy at all.
+At Blake Goodman, PC, Attorney, we will be able to look at your financial situation and help you decide if you qualify for Chapter 13 bankruptcy, Chapter 7, or if you need bankruptcy at all.
 Schedule a consultation and we will discuss your situation together.
 The first consultation is FREE.